 Are Arkansas Court Records Public?

-Court records, according to the Arkansas Freedom of Information Act (FOIA), are public records in Arkansas.
+Yes, according to the Arkansas Freedom of Information Act (FOIA), court records are public records in Arkansas.
 Section 25-19-103 of the Arkansas FOIA, enacted on February 14, 1967, stipulated that every documented record from the discharge of official duties supported by public funds are public records.
 Members of the public have the right to inspect and make copies of public records at a cost.
 The FOIA was passed to deepen the confidence of Arkansans in public officials.

 Government agencies in possession of public records are mandated to make the records available when requested per FOIA.
-The Act, however, restricts the public from having access to some records.
+The Act, however, restricts the public from accessing some records.
 State tax records, medical and adoption records, grand jury minutes, identities of undercover law enforcement agents, and unpublished drafts of judicial opinions are some of the documents exempted by the Arkansas FOIA.
 Public records custodians reserve the right to deny requests regarding exempted records.
 They can also rebuff a public record request if the requestor has pleaded guilty to or convicted for a felony and is serving time at a correctional facility.
 A representative of a convicted felon who is not an attorney will also be denied a public record request.
-Public records requests may be submitted in person, by telephone, via mail, or by other allowed electronic means.
-Note that unclear public record requests may also be declined by the custodians.
+Public records requests may be submitted in person, by telephone, via mail, or other allowed electronic means.
+Note that the custodians may also decline unclear public record requests.

 How Do I Find Court Records in Arkansas?